 3 Push-ups: Start in the plank position but place hands slightly wider than shoulders.
 Bend elbows, keeping them close to your body, and lower your body to the floor, as far as you can go, and then push back up.
 Beginners can do the push-up on their knees, keeping the body in a straight line from head to knees.
 Perform as many reps as possible in 30 seconds.

 4 Crunches: Lie on your back, bend knees with feet about hip-distance apart, or you can keep them suspended in the air during for a little extra crunch.
-Place your fingertips near your ears on the back of your head or cross arms over your chest.
+Place your fingertips near your ears on the back of your head or cross arms over your chest or you can use some of the best adjustable dumbbells if you would like to add on some weights.
 Exhale and pull your belly button in toward your spine, contracting your abs, and lift your shoulders towards the ceiling.
 If you have your hands behind your ears, don’t let your elbows come together, keep them level with your ears.
 It’s very important not to lift your entire back off the floor because this can cause back strain.
 A good way to prevent this is to always try to keep looking up at the ceiling.
 Inhale as you return to your starting position.
 Perform as many reps as possible in 30 seconds.

 5 Step-Ups: You will need a platform, step, or chair that will allow your knee to bend to a 90-degree angle or more.
 Begin by standing tall, facing the platform, step, or chair.
 Arms at your sides, tighten your abdominals and step up and place your entire right foot on the platform.
 Exhale and press through your right heel as you step up onto the platform, bringing your left foot up to meet your right foot so you are standing on the platform.
 Step down with the right foot, then the left foot so both feet are on the ground.
 Alternate the lead foot with each step up.